Fjr9516/InBrainSyn/README.md

 ![Pipeline](./figs/pipeline.png)

-This repository contains the source code for the research paper titled "*Synthesizing Individualized Aging Brains in Health and in Disease with Generative Models and Parallel Transport*".
-You can find the paper [here](xxx).
+This repository contains the source code for the research paper titled "*Synthesizing Individualized Aging Brains in Health and Disease with Generative Models and Parallel Transport*".
+You can find the paper [TODO](xxx).

 ---